Zinoirene/JUST-DRINKS-LTD-SALES-ANALYSIS/README.md

 3. Provide a breakdown that would be useful to help identify and monitor vendor activity in order to focus efforts strategically on key supplier relationships?

 4. What is the total Sales Dollars and percentage breakdown of wine and spirits?
-  - What is the total Sales Dollars for wine?
-  - What is the total Sales Dollars for spirits?
+  - What is the total Sales Dollars for wine and spirit?
-  - What is the percentage breakdown of wine sales compared to total sales
-  - What is the percentage breakdown of spirits sales compared to total sales?
+  - What is the percentage breakdown of wine and spirit sales compared to total sales?

 5. What is the most popular Size for wine and for spirits based on Sales Dollars and Quantity?
   - What is the most popular size for wine based on Sales Dollars?